vbookshelf/myOfflineAi-ChatConsole/README.md

 --------------------------------------------------------------

 Now that the setup is complete, in future simply Double-click a file to launch the app.
-The project folder should be placed on your desktop before the app is launched.
+The project folder must be placed on your desktop before the app is launched.

 Mac:
 start-mac-app.command